 - Never keep your knife close to the edge of counters or appliances where little hands can reach them.
 It is important to remind yourself and others in the kitchen of this every day.

 - Installing a wall magnetic knife hanger high enough so it’s inaccessible for your children is a good idea.
-Another way is to keep your knives in a child-proof drawer with secured locks or covering knives in kitchen roll.
+Another way is to keep your knives in a child-proof drawer with secured locks or covering knives in the kitchen roll.

 At what age should a child be able to use a knife?